EvaBytes/Oxygen-Shop/README.md

 # OxygenShop

-Oxygen Shop is a responsive e-commerce platform that allows users to open their shop and increase sales.
+Oxygen Shop is a responsive E-Commerce Platform that allows users to open their shop and increase sales.
 The project includes a dynamic and visually appealing front-end design, a pricing section, contact forms, and various interactive elements.

 ---